Elvira Hancock: Character biography

 Not much is known about Elvira Hancock's past other than that she was born in Baltimore, Maryland.
 After leaving Baltimore, she headed to Miami in search of her biological father.
 She took work as a waitress in a club called the Babylon Club, where she met drug lord Frank Lopez.
 Soon after, Frank offered her a job as a secretary for Lopez Motors.

 There, she and Frank fell in love with the two eventually getting married.
 Somewhere along the way, their marriage began to wane after Elvira became heavily addicted to cocaine.
 Tony Montana, a Cuban refugee who finds work with Lopez, takes an immediate liking to Elvira, and attempts to win her over.
 At first Elvira wants nothing to do with Tony, seeing him as a nuisance.
-After Tony begins to amass more power within the drug world he promises her that he will treat her better than Lopez.
+After Tony begins to amass more power within the drug world, he promises her that he will treat her better than Lopez.
 Realizing that she has developed feelings for him, Tony asks Elvira to marry him.
 Despite wanting to, she declines as she is still legally married to Lopez.
-Soon after Tony executes Lopez after he hired a failed hit on his life, allowing the two get married soon after.
+Soon after, Tony's friend Manolo executes Lopez after Lopez had organized a failed hit on Tony's life, thus allowing the two to get married soon after.